-The proposed funding allocations for FY 2021-2022, and the projected funding allocations for subsequent fiscal years, are outlined in Table 4.
-For FY 2021-2022, \$95.2 million may be available for the purposes described in this Investment Plan Update.
+The proposed funding allocations for FY 2021-2022, and the projected funding allocations for subsequent fiscal years, are outlined in Table 5.
+For FY 2021-2022, \$95.2 million of Clean Transportation Program funds may be available for the purposes described in this Investment Plan Update.
 If a different amount of funding is available, the allocations in this document may be amended either before or after final adoption.
-Additional funding was included in Governor Newsom's proposed January 2021 budget, meant to strengthen California's commitment to a clean energy future with a proposed budget that includes a \$1.5 billion ZEV package.
-One billion dollars would be allocated to infrastructure deployment to accelerate charging and hydrogen fueling station deployment.
-Under the budget proposal, the CEC would be tasked with administrating the infrastructure component.
-Depending on outcomes from the state's budget process, the proposed funding allocations within this investment plan update may need to be revised in a future version of the report prior to its formal adoption.
+On July 12, 2021, Governor Gavin Newsom approved Senate Bill 129 - the Budget Act of 2021 (Skinner, Chapter 69, Statutes of 2021),29 which includes \$785 million to be administered by the CEC.
+The additional funds will help close funding gaps in infrastructure deployment, accelerate charging and hydrogen fueling station deployment, and promote instate ZEV and ZEV-related manufacturing, including infrastructure manufacturing and ZEV components.